karstengresch/chordelia/src/main/resources/database/Docker_MySQL_setup_OS_X.md

 # About this document
 To unburden myself from the pain running MySQL (the only DB that was both freely available and capable fullfilling my requirements on a local machine) on OS X natively, I decided to run it via Docker's standard MySQL image.

-As OS X doesn't support Docker natively and needs a VM for it, I decided to also control the VM creation (instead of using boot2docker or Kitematic) with Vagrant.
+As OS X doesn't support Docker natively and needs a VM for it, I decided to also control the VM creation (instead of using boot2docker or Kitematic) with Vagrant and CoreOS.

-You can find the Vagrantfile in the project root.
+You can find the Vagrantfile below und Vagrantfile.example.
+If you copy it to the project root, keep in mind that a full image will be created under .vagrant, which you probably won't like to commit :)

 In general, the setup process looks like this (on Mac OS X, IntelliJ IDEA):